ibm-mas/ansible-devops/ibm/mas_devops/roles/mongodb/README.md

 **Purpose**: Public component of Atlas API key pair used for programmatic access to Atlas API.

-**When to use**: Required for all Atlas operations (except restore-datavase) unless credentials are stored in AWS Secrets Manager.
+**When to use**: Required for all Atlas operations (except restore-database) unless credentials are stored in AWS Secrets Manager.

 **Valid values**: Atlas API public key string